Fortune 500 company drives RPA innovation with a strong ROI-based strategy

 Evaluate — Focusing on the identified controls and activities, the project team evaluated each one of them to determine the potential value that could be delivered by automating it.
 The team relied on a Protiviti-developed automation evaluation methodology for this step.

-Categorize — Once the controls, control processes and activities were reviewed and evaluated against the automation evaluation criteria, they were categorized by automation “themes.”
+Categorise — Once the controls, control processes and activities were reviewed and evaluated against the automation evaluation criteria, they were categorised by automation “themes.”
 The project team tagged each control/ activity to one of four automation categories based on commonalities among the control/activity population: account reconciliation automation, automation of calculation, automation of user access review and/or provisioning access, or automation of approvals.

 Prioritise — Finally, each control/activity was ranked high, medium or low priority for automation, and the ranking was confirmed with the business process owners.
 The assigned ranking was then used to develop an automation road map, outlining the controls/activities with which to move forward during the automation pilot.

 A Clear and Methodical Process Focused on Value Delivery

 Each phase included a deliberate and methodical evaluation that prioritised the RPA candidates based on their investment return value, avoiding the temptation to automate anything that could be automated.
 For example, in the evaluation phase, the activity’s frequency, the volume of transactions associated with a process, the availability and accessibility of the data, and other characteristics of the activity were all carefully considered and an aggregated score was assigned reflecting the value potential of the automation.